Hello, world

 I still want a refactoring to make the #greeting

-Remember when I said that the last evaluated expression of a ruby function is always returned?
+Remember when I said that the last evaluated expression of a ruby method is always returned?
 The whole case

 block is an expression and we can make it the last evaluated one: